imagekit-developer/imagekit-android/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imagekitio?label=Follow&style=social)](https://twitter.com/imagekitio)

-Android SDK for [ImageKit.io](https://imagekit.io) which implements client-side upload and URL generation for use inside an Android application.
+Android SDK for [ImageKit.io](https://imagekit.io) implements client-side upload and URL generation for use inside an Android application.

-ImageKit is a complete image optimization and transformation solution that comes with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storages like AWS S3, web servers, your CDN and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.
+ImageKit is a complete media storage, optimization, and transformation solution that comes with an image and video CDN.
+It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

-ImageKit Android SDK allows you to use real-time [image resizing](https://docs.imagekit.io/features/image-transformations), [optimization](https://docs.imagekit.io/features/image-optimization), and [file uploading](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload) in the client-side.

 ## Table of contents
 * [Installation](#installation)